Prosenjit Chatterjee: Beginning as a child artist (1968–1969)

-He has had two previous marriages with Debashree Roy and Aparna Guhathakurta.
-Prosenjit and Aparna have a daughter together, Prerona Chatterjee.
-In 2015, Prosenjit bought a Cricket Team in Bengal Celebrity League named Purulia Panthers.

-Film career

 He made his debut as a protagonist with Bimal Roy's Duti Pata (1983), a teenage romance along the lines of Bobby.
 Amar Sangi (1987) opposite Vijayeta Pandit, Apon Amaar Apon (1990) directed by Tarun Majumdar and Buddhadeb Dasgupta's Ami, Yasin Ar Amar Madhubala (2007) are three important films of his career.
 The song "Chirodini Tumi Je Amar" from Amar Sangi became a cult hit.
 Satabdi Roy has acted with him in more than 50 films.
 He has done 35 films with Rachana Banerjee, 50 with Rituparna Sengupta, around 16 with Indrani Haldar and four with his wife Arpita Pal.
 Prosenjit debuted in Bollywood in 1990 with the David Dhawan directed Aandhiyan where he played the role of Mumtaz's son.
 After working in commercial films, Chatterjee started debuted in Parallel Cinema with Rituparno Ghosh's Chokher Bali (film) and since then have appeared in numerous art films, including Dosar, Jaatishwar, Shankhachil, Shob Charitro Kalponik.
 Chatterjee returned to Hindi cinema by playing the role of lead protagonist in Mehul Kumar directed Meet Mere Man Ke (1991) alongside Ayesha Jhulka, Feroz Khan and Salma Agha.
 His other Bollywood films are Sone Ki Zanjeer, Veerta, Shanghai and more recently Traffic which received critical acclaim upon release.
 One of the most important works of Prosenjit is as Arun Chatterjee in Srijit Mukherji's Autograph.
 His first ever produced film Bapi Bari Jaa was released on 7 December 2012.